-In fact, Oyelowo’s presence is as transfixing as that of the young Ben Kingsley in his transformative interpretation of Gandhi in Sir Richard Attenborough’s 1982 titular classic about one of Dr. King’s inspirational figures.
-Unlike Gandhi, however, Selma is a single canvas on which a few months in Dr. King’s all too brief life are played out.
+For although Oyelowo’s presence is as transfixing as that of the young Ben Kingsley in his transformative interpretation of Mahatma Gandhi in Richard Attenborough’s 1982 classic about one of Dr. King’s inspirational figures, Selma – unlike Gandhi – is a single canvas on which a few months in Dr. King’s all too brief life are played out.

-Indeed, the Jim Crow South existed roughly from 1877 all the way to President Lyndon B. Johnson’s signing of the Voting Rights Act of 1965, which is the focal point of the events depicted in Selma.
-These are played out clearly, dramatically, and beautifully in all the ways of cinema, under the direction of young, black, female filmmaker DuVernay (I Will Follow, Middle of Nowhere), who came to the project late – Spike Lee and Lee Daniels had been previously mentioned as director.)
+Indeed, the Jim Crow South existed roughly from 1877 all the way to President Lyndon B. Johnson’s signing of the Voting Rights Act of 1965, which is the focal point of what is beautifully depicted in Selma, directed and mostly (re)written by the young, black female filmmaker DuVernay (Middle of Nowhere) – who came to the project late.
+(Lee Daniels had been previously mentioned as director.)

 Martin Luther King was a leader among leaders in what became a pitched battle with many generals, colonels, and foot soldiers on the side of Good.
 It was a battle fraught with all the ordinary casualties of war, except that the warriors for justice did not fight back – which happened to be their greatest weapon.

 Few of the individuals who made up both the leadership and the masses that marched during those days are remembered today.
-Selma, for its part, remembers them all, calling many of them out by name in a loud, clear cinematic voice: Annie Lee Cooper (Oprah Winfrey), Diane Nash (Tessa Thompson), Amelia Boynton (Lorraine Toussaint), James Bevel (Common), Rev. Hosea Williams (Wendell Pierce), Bayard Rustin (Ruben Santiago-Hudson), Rev. James Reeb (Jeremy Strong), and so on.
+Selma, for its part, remembers them all, calling many of them out by name in a loud, clear cinematic voice: Annie Lee Cooper (Oprah Winfrey, also a producer on the film), Diane Nash (Tessa Thompson), Amelia Boynton (Lorraine Toussaint), James Bevel (Common), Rev. Hosea Williams (Wendell Pierce), Bayard Rustin (Ruben Santiago-Hudson), Rev. James Reeb (Jeremy Strong), and so on.

 As it turns out, understanding the intention of a Martin Luther King sermon, combined with extraordinary writing and a great performance, allows one to overcome copyright issues (if you’ll forgive the pun).
 Also, the truth is that, even if you were to put a gun to their heads, nary an American – black or white – could quote more than the refraining phrase from MLK’s iconic “I Have a Dream” speech.